Patrick Roy: NHL coaching career

 On May 23, 2013, Roy was named head coach and vice-president of hockey operations of the Colorado Avalanche.
 TSN's Bob McKenzie reported that Roy would have the final say in all hockey matters.
-Then-Avalanche General Manager Greg Sherman retained his post, but was considered the general manager "in name only."
-At the time, Roy was the only coach in the NHL who had the title or powers of General Manager.
-Before the season started, his former Avs teammate, Joe Sakic, was hired as Executive Vice President of Hockey Operations.
-Although the title nominally put him above Roy on the organization chart, Roy and Sakic shared most of the duties normally held by a general manager in the NHL–a practice that continued after Sakic was formally granted the title of General Manager in 2014.
+Then Avalanche general manager Greg Sherman retained his post, but was considered the general manager "in name only."
+At the time, Roy was the only coach in the NHL who had the title or powers of general manager.
+Before the season started, his former Avs teammate, Joe Sakic, was hired as executive vice president of hockey operations.
+Although the title nominally put him above Roy on the organization chart, Roy and Sakic shared most of the duties normally held by a general manager in the NHL–a practice that continued after Sakic was formally granted the title of general manager in 2014.

-Roy's first regular-season game with the Colorado Avalanche as coach was the home opener on October 2, 2013, a 6–1 win over the Anaheim Ducks, where Roy got into a shouting match with Ducks Head Coach Bruce Boudreau and nearly broke the partition separating the two teams' benches.
-Roy won his first six games as a rookie coach, coincidentally tying Mario Tremblay, his former coach with whom he had a feuding relationship, for the most consecutive wins at the beginning of a NHL coaching career.
+Roy's first regular season game with the Colorado Avalanche as coach was the home opener on October 2, 2013, a 6–1 win over the Anaheim Ducks, where Roy got into a shouting match with Ducks head coach Bruce Boudreau and nearly broke the partition separating the two teams' benches.
+Roy won his first six games as a rookie coach, coincidentally tying Mario Tremblay, his former coach with whom he had a feuding relationship, for the most consecutive wins at the beginning of an NHL coaching career.

 In the 2013–14 season, Colorado racked up 112 points, won the Central Division title, tied a franchise record with 52 wins, posted the NHL's best road record (26–11–4) and had zero regulation losses when leading after two periods (35–0–3).
 For his team's success, Roy won the Jack Adams Award for the NHL's top coach, winning the honour over the Detroit Red Wings' Mike Babcock and the Tampa Bay Lightning's Jon Cooper.

 During the 2014 Stanley Cup playoffs, Roy became known for aggressively pulling goaltender Semyon Varlamov to set up a 6-on-5, empty-net scenario, sometimes with as much as three minutes remaining in the game.
-However, the heavily favoured #2 seed Avalanche ultimately lost in the first round to the #7 seed Minnesota Wild at home in Game 7.
+However, the heavily favoured second seeded Avalanche ultimately lost in the first round to the seventh seeded Minnesota Wild at home in game seven.

-The following season, the Avs regressed significantly, finishing last (seventh) in their division for only the second time in the history of the organization.
+The following season, the Avalanche regressed significantly, finishing last (seventh) in their division for only the third time in the history of the organization.

 On August 11, 2016, Roy, citing a lack of input in personnel decisions, stepped down as the head coach and vice-president of hockey operations for the Avalanche, and was subsequently replaced by Jared Bednar.

+On January 20, 2024, the New York Islanders fired Lane Lambert as head coach and named Roy as his successor.
+He made his Islanders debut on January 21, and earned his first win as Islanders head coach with a 3–2 overtime victory over the Dallas Stars.